The Grapes (band): 1990s

 The Grapes were the only band to play all seven of the Great Atlanta Pot Festivals, including the 1992 show at Piedmont Park with The Black Crowes.
 With 60,000 attending, that show stands as the largest marijuana legalization rally to date.
 In 1993 the band signed with Intersound Records, releasing their third album, Private Stock.
 Tensions and personal matters saw the exit of Dawson and Holcomb around this time.
 Throughout 1995, the band toured as a four-piece, before adding Brooks Smith on guitar and additional keyboards.

 They released their final album, Juice, in 1997, and officially left the road in May of that year.
 In addition to personal matters, the breakup was attributed by Lonsdorf to "the band running out of steam."

+Modern day

 The Grapes have since played many reunion shows in Atlanta, averaging one every two years, with all eight former members.

-CURRENTLY

 Holcomb is now percussionist for Blackberry Smoke.
 Dawson and Fink are working on a songwriting/recording project called Ten Ton Flood.